reemnedal/Problem-solving-/README.md

-problem solving task using stsck and linkedlist
+problem solving task using stack and linkedlist